jpancoast-kenzan/spinnaker-terraform/README.md

 ```
 Outputs:

    =
-Bastion Public IP (for DNS): 52.34.196.173
+Bastion Public IP (for DNS): 52.35.120.144
+Jenkins Public IP (for DNS): 52.35.120.209

 Execute the following steps, in this order, to create a tunnel to the spinnaker and jenkins instances and an example pipeline:

-1. Configure known hosts on the bastion server:
+1. In a separate window, start up the Spinnaker tunnel:
   --- cut ---
-  ssh -o IdentitiesOnly=yes -i ~/.ssh/id_rsa_spinnaker_terraform ubuntu@52.34.196.173 'ssh-keyscan -H 192.168.4.89 > ~/.ssh/known_hosts'
+  ssh -o IdentitiesOnly=yes -i ~/.ssh/id_rsa_spinnaker -L 9000:localhost:9000 -L 8084:localhost:8084 -L 8087:localhost:8087 ubuntu@52.35.120.144 'ssh -o IdentitiesOnly=yes -i /home/ubuntu/.ssh/id_rsa -L 9000:localhost:9000 -L 8084:localhost:8084 -L 8087:localhost:8087 -A ubuntu@192.168.4.94'
   --- end cut ---
-    NOTE: THIS needs to be done BEFORE you can run the following tunnel command.

-2. In a separate window, start up the Spinnaker tunnel:
+2. If the previous command fails with this message:
   --- cut ---
-  ssh -o IdentitiesOnly=yes -i ~/.ssh/id_rsa_spinnaker_terraform -L 9000:localhost:9000 -L 8084:localhost:8084 -L 8087:localhost:8087 ubuntu@52.34.196.173 'ssh -o IdentitiesOnly=yes -i /home/ubuntu/.ssh/id_rsa -L 9000:localhost:9000 -L 8084:localhost:8084 -L 8087:localhost:8087 -A ubuntu@192.168.4.89' &;
+  Host key verification failed.
   --- end cut ---

-3. In yet another separate window, start up the Jenkins tunnel:
+  Run this command and then re-run the tunnel command:
   --- cut ---
-  ssh -o IdentitiesOnly=yes -i ~/.ssh/id_rsa_spinnaker_terraform -L 9999:localhost:9999 ubuntu@52.34.196.173 'ssh -o IdentitiesOnly=yes -i /home/ubuntu/.ssh/id_rsa -L 9999:localhost:80 -A ubuntu@192.168.4.42'
+  ssh -o IdentitiesOnly=yes -i ~/.ssh/id_rsa_spinnaker ubuntu@52.35.120.144 'ssh-keyscan -H 192.168.4.94 >> ~/.ssh/known_hosts'"
   --- end cut ---

-4. Go back to the window where you ran terraform, cd to where you cloned the terraform scripts and run the following command:
+3. Go back to the window where you ran terraform, cd to where you cloned the terraform scripts and run the following command:
   --- cut ---
-  cd support ; ./create_application_and_pipeline.py -a testappname -p testappnamepipeline -g sg-4c8fbb28 -i vpc-b80335dd -v sg-478fbb23 -m sg-4d8fbb29 -n vpc_DIFFNAME -r us-west-2
+  cd support ; ./create_application_and_pipeline.py -a testappname -p testappnamepipeline -g sg-1eba8b7a -i vpc-18b3827d -v sg-11ba8b75 -m sg-1dba8b79 -n vpc_DIFFNAME -r us-west-2 -o base_iam_role_testing_diff_name_profile
   --- end cut ---

-5. Go to http://localhost:9999/ (This is Jenkins) in your browser and login with the credentials you set in terraform.tfvars.
+4. Go to http://52.35.120.209/ (This is Jenkins) in your browser and login with the credentials you set in terraform.tfvars.

-6. Go to http://localhost:9000/ (This is Spinnaker) in a separate tab in your browser.
+5. Go to http://localhost:9000/ (This is Spinnaker) in a separate tab in your browser.
 This is the tunnel to the new Spinnaker instance.

-7. On Jenkins, choose the job "Package_example_app" and "build now"
+6. On Jenkins, choose the job "Package_example_app" and "build now"
   NOTE: sometimes the build fails with gradle errors about being unable to download dependencies.

-8. When the Jenkins build is done, go to the spinnaker instance in your browser, select 'appname', and then 'Pipelines'.
+7. When the Jenkins build is done, go to the spinnaker instance in your browser, select 'appname', and then 'Pipelines'.
 The pipeline should automatically start after the jenkins job is complete.
   It will bake an AMI, then deploy that AMI.
 ```